Bundles of metric structures as left ultrafunctors: Introduction

 \subsubsection{Giving an alternative proof of Lurie's result}

-As mentioned above, in \cite{lurie2018ultracategories} Lurie shows that for a compact Hausdorff space over $X$ there is an equivalence of categories between $\mathrm{Sh}(\ca{O}(X))$ and bundles left ultrafunctors from $X$ to $\cat{Set}$.
-On the other hand it is known that there is an equivalence between $\mathrm{Sh}(\ca{O}(X))$ and the category of étale bundles over $X$.
-The category of sets is equivalent to the category of discrete metric structures which is axiomatisable using continuous model theory.
-In section $\ref{7}$ we show that bundles of discrete metric spaces are equivalent to étale bundles, which allows us to write the following chain of equivalences for any compact Hausdorff space:
+As mentioned above, in \cite{lurie2018ultracategories} Lurie shows that for a compact Hausdorff space $X$, there is an equivalence of categories between $\mathrm{Sh}(\mathcal{O}(X))$ and left ultrafunctors from $X$ to $\mathsf{Set}$.
+On the other hand, it is known that there is an equivalence between $\mathrm{Sh}(\mathcal{O}(X))$ and the category of \'{e}tale bundles over $X$.
+The category of sets is equivalent to the category of discrete metric spaces, which is axiomatisable using continuous model theory.
+In section~\ref{9} we show that bundles of discrete metric spaces are equivalent to \'{e}tale bundles, which allows us to write the following chain of equivalences for any compact Hausdorff space:

-This allows to reobtain the result shown by Lurie, while giving it an entirely different proof.
-Our construction relies on the étale space description of sheaves while the one given by Lurie uses more or less the functorial description.
+This allows to reobtain the result shown by Lurie \cite[3.4.4]{lurie2018ultracategories}, while giving it an entirely different proof.
+Our construction relies on the \'{e}tale space description of sheaves, while the one given by Lurie uses, more or less, the functorial description.